SE-Spring-2025/introduction-to-coin-project-sprint-1-team-a-2/readme.md

 * Fixed errors found in concrete implementations using the tests.
 ## Version 0.5
 * removed some unused imports.
+## Version 0.6
+* Added to Demo
+* Added package declaration to demo
+## Version 0.7
+* Added terminal commands to readme to compile and run the project demo.

 # Overview of Coins Project